Argus-Media-RandD/OWL-Ontology-Visualizer/README.md

 ## 🚀 Installation

+### Development (Extension Host)

 1. Clone or download this repository
 2. Open the project folder in VS Code
 3. Run `npm install` to install dependencies
 4. Press `F5` to launch the extension in a new Extension Development Host window

+### Local VSIX Install

+1. In the project directory run `npm install`
+2. Build once with `npm run compile`
+3. Install VSCE if needed: `npm install -g @vscode/vsce`
+4. Package the extension: `vsce package`
+5. Install the VSIX into VS Code using either the command line `code --install-extension ./owl-ontology-visualizer-<version>.vsix` or the Command Palette action **Extensions: Install from VSIX...**
+    - Alternatively run `npm run deploy` (requires the `code` CLI) to package and install in one step

 ## 📖 Usage

 ### Opening an Ontology

 1. Open an OWL/TTL file in VS Code
 2. Right-click in the editor or on the file in Explorer
 3. Select **"Visualize OWL Ontology"** from the context menu
 4. The visualization opens in a new panel with auto-update enabled

 ### Controls & Navigation

 - **Layout Selector**: Change between different graph layout algorithms
 - **Fit to View**: Automatically zoom and center the entire graph
 - **Reset Zoom**: Return to default zoom level and center